Skip to content

 • Refunds through the payment processor are only available for credit card and ACH payments.
 For other payment methods (cash, check, Zelle), use the manual refund option to record that money was returned.

-• A payment can have multiple reversals — for example, a partial refund followed by a chargeback on the remaining amount.
+• A payment can have multiple reversals — for example, a partial refund followed by a chargeback.

 • The original payment always stays on record.
 Reversals are separate entries that reference the original payment, so you have a complete history.